debasishsarangi88/TSAI_END2.0/README.md

 when we plot the error rate with respect to the number of epochs we got the following graph.
 ![Trained network_Error_vs_Epochs](https://user-images.githubusercontent.com/39134120/118124626-7a0d4380-b413-11eb-9731-d38dfdc88444.JPG)

-We tried with differnt learning rate and following are the graphs for different learning rates.
+We tried with different learning rate and following are the graphs for different learning rates.

 Learning rate =0.1<br>
 ![learning_rate0 1](https://user-images.githubusercontent.com/39134120/118125674-ec325800-b414-11eb-88aa-820b2f328e23.JPG)